Skip to main content

 No, the IRS will not allow us to act as your tax advisor and/or attorney when acting as your qualified intermediary.
 We will however, work very closely with your tax advisor and/or attorney to ensure a seamless transaction.

-What is “Boot”?
+What Is “Boot”?

 Boot received is the money or the fair market value of “other property” received by the taxpayer in an exchange.
 Money includes all cash and cash equivalents plus liabilities of the taxpayer assumed by the other party, or liabilities to which the property exchanged by the taxpayer is subject to.
 Any boot received is taxable (to the extent of gain realized on the exchange).
 Therefore, A Taxpayer Must Not Receive “Boot” from an exchange in order for a Section 1031 exchange to be completely tax-free.